Utumno/Utumno.github.io/source/_posts/2013-12-21-set-up-octopress-in-windows-7.markdown

 	let us know if you need help transitioning! ^_^b
 	- Travis Tilley

 I dunno what this last piece of laurem ipsum is.
-Anyway - go ahead, edit your post, change things in the layout (more of this later) and commit your changes as per healthy git practices (you are on the source branch).
+Anyway - go ahead, edit your post, change things in the layout (more on this later) and commit your changes as per healthy git practices (you are on the source branch).
 Your customizations should got to `source/_includes/custom`.
 When ready do :

 	MrD@MRSD /c/Dropbox/Udun/octopress (source)
 	$ rake generate